saxon1964/neovim-tips/README.md

 I have provided a solid initial batch of tips and if you have your favorite one that is not listed, I will be happy to include it in the next release **with proper credits**.
 Send your commands, tips and tricks to me, create an issue or submit a pull request.
 You can also add your own tips and tricks that will be stored on your local computer, you don't have to share anything with me.

 ## ✨ Features
+- **Dual picker support**: Choose between `fzf-lua` (default) or custom built-in picker
-- Search tips using ultra-fast `fzf-lua` plugin
+- Search tips with ultra-fast fuzzy matching and real-time preview
-- Preview rendered descriptions in markdown format
+- Preview rendered descriptions in beautiful markdown format
 - No additional utilities: you don't need `glow` or `bat` to render the tip
 - Support for categories, tags, and rich text
 - Lazy loading for optimal startup performance
-- The plugin comes with a starting set of basic, predefined tips
+- The plugin comes with a starting set of 596+ curated tips
 - You can add/edit unlimited number of personal tips stored in a configurable file
 - User tips with configurable prefixes to prevent conflicts with builtin tips
 - Automatic title conflict detection and warnings